 Intelligently slow down or speed up your image sequences with visually stunning results.

-Twixtor takes advantage of proprietary tracking technology to accurately accelerate, decelerate or alter the frame rate of your video or image sequence.
+RE:Vision Effects Twixtor takes advantage of proprietary tracking technology to accurately accelerate, decelerate or alter the frame rate of your video or image sequence.
 Work with precision while effectively tracking elements farther, and with less stretching and tearing when objects are crossing your subject or leaves the frame.

 - Visually stunning results – In order to achieve unparalleled image quality we developed proprietary tracking technology that calculates motion for each individual pixel, enabling Twixtor to synthesize unique new frames by warping and interpolating frames of the original sequence.

 - No sweat – Retime using a single speed setting.
-Option to control retiming on frame-by-frame basis is always available!
+Option to control retiming on a frame-by-frame basis is always available!

-- World class motion estimation – Twixtor is more accurate and exhibits fewer artifacts when there are objects crossing in the scene.
+- World-class motion estimation – Twixtor is more accurate and exhibits fewer artifacts when there are objects crossing in the scene.
 This means less tearing and stretching of objects as they cross or go out of the frame.

 - Speed Changes – Retime a sequence made possible using a single speed parameter.